The Problem with Grover-Rudolph State Preparation for Quantum Monte-Carlo

 \section{Preliminaries}

-For simplicity we consider only the estimation of the mean of univariate distributions in the following analysis, however the principle generalises to higher dimensions and moments.
-Also for simplicity, we assume that the distribution of interest has been shifted and scaled such that when discretised its domain is $\{ 0 , 1 , \dots, 2^{n}-1 \}$, and it is always discretised over $N=2^n$ points, for some integer $n$.\\ We let $\mu$ be the mean of $p(x)$ and $\hat{\mu} = \mathbb{E}(x)$ be an estimate of $\mu$.
+For simplicity, we assume that the distribution of interest has been discretised over $N=2^n$ points (for some integer $n$) and shifted and scaled such that its domain is $\{ 0 , 1 , \dots, 2^{n}-1 \}$.
+We let $\mu$ be the mean of $p(x)$ and $\hat{\mu} = \mathbb{E}(x)$ be an estimate of $\mu$.
 As mentioned in Section~\ref{intro} the natural measure of error for Monte-Carlo integration is the RMSE, defined: